-squared
+Discussion

+Period Januari 2008-Desember 2019

+On January 2008 – December 2019 Probability of islamic banking Bankruptcy influenced significantly by Inflation rate, the federal reserves rate, Money Supply, USD exchange rate, Economic growth and Islamic money market rate.
+This model accurately predicted by count R squared 82.64%. in this period inflation rate, the federal reserves interest rate, Money Supply and Economic growth negatively significant affected the probability of islamic banking bankruptcy.
+While, bank profitability and islamic money market rate positively significant affected probability of islamic banking bankruptcy.

-In this period, an improvement of decreased the probability of islamic banking bankruptcy risks.
+In this period, an improvement of inflation rate, the federal reserves interest rate, Money Supply and Economic growth decreased the probability of islamic banking bankruptcy risks.
 An increased of inflation rate decreased the probability of islamic banking bankruptcy because in time of inflation, the islamic banking industry thighten the liquidity by lower financing ratio and save more to capital buffering.